 Christmas and birthdays are the most popular times to give gifts, followed by other major holidays.
 But you don’t need to wait for a particular occasion to give your friends gifts and show them that you care.
+If you’re looking for just because gifts for your boyfriend, just remember what they like to do after a stressful week.
 Here are our favorite excuses to give friends presents “just because,” followed by six perfect gift ideas:

 When To Give a “Just Because” Gift

 Of course, you can give your friend a gift for no reason at all.
 However, if you’d like an excuse, there are plenty of smaller occasions that totally justify giving your friend a present:

 - Starting a new job: The first days and weeks at a new job are stressful, and many new employees feel nervous about making a good impression and learning the ropes.
 Help your friend destress by sending them a little gift to show them how proud you are and that you believe they can do it.
 Items to decorate their desk or make their commute easier are especially appropriate.
 Or you can throw a simple party filled with balloons and food at their house to celebrate a new milestone.

 - Having a busy week: If your friend is in the middle of crunch time at work or school, getting a sweet surprise gift can give them the burst of energy and affirmation they need to keep pushing through.
 You can also give them a large meal like lasagna that can be refrigerated or frozen so they can eat on the leftovers all week long.

 - Entering a new life phase: It’s traditional to give people gifts at big transitions like weddings and baby showers, but there are so many other life milestones that are worth celebrating: getting promoted, sending their kids to college, moving across the country, etc. Even just the acknowledgement that your friend’s life is changing a lot can be really meaningful.